The Shift (2023 film): Critical response

 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those polled by PostTrak gave it an 85% overall positive score, with 69% saying they would definitely recommend the film.

-Frank Scheck, writing from The Hollywood Reporter, argued The Shift "traffics in the same annoying multiverse complications that have made the Marvel films so laborious."
-He went on to say "As the storyline endlessly and confusingly shifts from one reality to another, it's all too easy to tune out until we encounter one that's interesting.
-Alas, that never happens."
-The Chicago Readers Noah Berlatsky was similarly negative, writing "Brock Heasley's The Shift is a remarkably incoherent farrago of sci-fi tropes and Christian proselytizing...
-[The] film slogs ahead in a manner that is both nonsensically erratic and completely predictable, with a heavy-handed voiceover inadequately trying to pull the narrative together and create some vague dramatic tension."
-Varietys Peter Debruge wrote "For believers looking to spend their bucks on films that reflect their values, "The Shift" does a serviceable job of offering them another genre to explore...
-Heasley first made "The Shift" as a 21-minute short, and there's just enough here to support a feature."
-However, he concluded "It all would have worked better if audiences bought the relationship between Kevin and Molly, but the two leads lack chemistry or a compelling meet-cute (the one Heasley provides is almost painful)."
+Frank Scheck, writing from The Hollywood Reporter, argued that The Shift "traffics in the same annoying multiverse complications that have made the Marvel films so laborious".
+He went on to say: "As the storyline endlessly and confusingly shifts from one reality to another, it's all too easy to tune out until we encounter one that's interesting.
+Alas, that never happens".
+The Chicago Readers Noah Berlatsky was similarly negative, writing: "Brock Heasley's The Shift is a remarkably incoherent farrago of sci-fi tropes and Christian proselytizing...
+[The] film slogs ahead in a manner that is both nonsensically erratic and completely predictable, with a heavy-handed voiceover inadequately trying to pull the narrative together and create some vague dramatic tension".
+Varietys Peter Debruge wrote: "For believers looking to spend their bucks on films that reflect their values, The Shift does a serviceable job of offering them another genre to explore...
+Heasley first made The Shift as a 21-minute short, and there's just enough here to support a feature".
+However, he concluded: "It all would have worked better if audiences bought the relationship between Kevin and Molly, but the two leads lack chemistry or a compelling meet-cute (the one Heasley provides is almost painful)".

 Reviews from faith-based publications were more positive.
-Christianity Todays Rebecca Cusey called The Shift "an entertaining, thoughtful, and cinematically competent retelling of Job", but criticized that "like many faith-based films... [it has] a bit too much telling and too little showing."
+Christianity Todays Rebecca Cusey called The Shift "an entertaining, thoughtful, and cinematically competent retelling of Job", but added that "like many faith-based films... [it has] a bit too much telling and too little showing".